Menu

 If you take pictures of everything the moment you move in, then you'll have evidence on your side should the landlord try and blame the damage on you.

-Still have trouble getting your deposit back?
+Do you still need help getting your deposit back?
 Or do you have other legal difficulties with your landlord?
-Then be sure to visit the Juridisch Loket.
+Then, be sure to visit the Juridisch Loket.
 This organization offers free legal help so that you don't get swindled by landlords who prey on unsuspecting tenants.

 Just a few years ago, mortgage interest rates were at an all-time low of around 1%.
-However, they're between 4.4% to 5% now, so it may not be the ideal time to buy.
-If you're determined to, then work with a mortgage advisor since they can find you all the best options.
+However, they're between 3.8% to 6% now, so it may not be the ideal time to buy.
+If you're determined to do so, then work with a mortgage advisor since they can find you all the best options.

 You should also hire a real estate agent, especially if you don't know Dutch and/or aren't familiar with the real estate landscape here.
 While both mortgage advisors and real estate agents will cost you extra, that money spent will take a lot of stress and anxiety off your shoulders, as they'll be able to hold your hand through the process.